tomkren/pikater/docs/technical/Technical-documentation.md

 ### Configuration files

-Configuration files for the wiki can be found at the repository's root directory.
+Configuration files for the wiki can be found at the repository's root folder.
 See the [source code](#sourceCode) section.